21-lessons/21-lessons.github.io/ch4-04-audio.md

 [![21 Lessons music album cover][music-cover]][music-wavlake]

 - The album **21 Lessons** by EasyWiz is available on [Wavlake][music-wavlake], inspired by this book.
+- You can also check out the [Nostr note that introduced the album][music-nostr].

 [de-aprycot]: https://aprycot.media/blog/gigis-21-lektionen-hoerbuch/
 [de-audible]: https://amzn.to/3khg7Z3